saferpay/sndbx/texts/safpfields.md

 	'.form-control': 'border: none; border-bottom: solid 1px #ccc; border-radius: unset;' }
 ```
+* <strong>paymentMethods</strong> *String[]* : A String-Array, containing a list of brands to be accepted!
+Currently accepted brands/values: mastercard, maestro, visa, jcb, diners, bancontact, amex
 * <strong>cssUrl</strong> *String* : Url to an external CSS, to be applied to all elements.
 * <strong>placeholders</strong> *Object* : Object, that contains custom placeholder text, to be applied to the inputs.
 **Example:**